antoninchadima/antoninchadima/README.md

 <details closed>
 <summary>Applications:</summary>

-I take care of and customize these applications.
+At the moment, I take care of and customize these applications.

 - Redmine *(project management web application)*
 - XWiki *(enterprise wiki platform)*